Pricing Variance Swap for Multi-Asset Stochastic Volatility Models: Multi-asset BNS model for generalized variance swap

 Consider a financial market with a risk-free asset yielding a constant return rate \(r\) and two stocks traded up to a fixed exercise date \(T\).
-Barndorff-Nielsen and Shephard \cite{barndorff2001non} \cite{barndorff2001modelling} modeled the stock price process \(S = \{S_t\}_{t \geq 0}\) on a filtered probability space \((\Omega, \mathcal{F}, \{\mathcal{F}_t\}_{0 \leq t \leq T}, P)\), carrying a standard Brownian motion \(W_t\) and an independent, positive, non-decreasing L\'evy process \(Z_{\lambda t}\).
+Barndorff-Nielsen and Shephard (\parencite{barndorff2001non,barndorff2001modelling}) modeled the stock price process \(S = \{S_t\}_{t \geq 0}\) on a filtered probability space \((\Omega, \mathcal{F}, \{\mathcal{F}_t\}_{0 \leq t \leq T}, P)\), carrying a standard Brownian motion \(W_t\) and an independent, positive, non-decreasing L\'evy process \(Z_{\lambda t}\).
 The dynamics are

 where \(\mu, \beta, \rho, \lambda \in \mathbb{R}\), \(\lambda > 0\), and \(\rho \leq 0\) represents the leverage effect.
 The process \(Z_t\) is a subordinator (a L\'evy process with non-decreasing paths and no Gaussian component), referred to as the background driving L\'evy process (BDLP).
-The filtration \(\mathcal{F}_t\) is the augmentation of the filtration generated by \((W, Z)\).\\ \\ Non-Gaussian Ornstein-Uhlenbeck processes, driven by subordinators, can model properties such as heavy-tailed log-returns, aggregational Gaussianity, and volatility clustering \cite{barndorff2001non}.
-Following \cite{nicolato2003option}, the BDLP \(Z\) satisfies \begin{itemize} \item \(Z\) has no deterministic drift, and its L\'evy measure has density \(w(x)\).
+The filtration \(\mathcal{F}_t\) is the augmentation of the filtration generated by \((W, Z)\).\\ \\ Non-Gaussian Ornstein-Uhlenbeck processes, driven by subordinators, can model properties such as heavy-tailed log-returns, aggregational Gaussianity, and volatility clustering (\parencite{barndorff2001non}).
+Following \parencite{nicolato2003option}, the BDLP \(Z\) satisfies: \begin{itemize} \item \(Z\) has no deterministic drift, and its L\'evy measure has density \(w(x)\).
 The cumulant transform is: